V. Kumar Murty: Awards

-Murty was elected a Fields Institute Fellow in 2003.
 Murty received the Coxeter–James Prize in 1991 from the Canadian Mathematical Society.
 He was elected to the Royal Society of Canada in 1995.
 In 1996, he, along with his brother, M. Ram Murty, received the Ferran Sunyer i Balaguer Prize for the book "Non-vanishing of L-functions and their applications."

 In 2018, the Canadian Mathematical Society listed him in their inaugural class of fellows.
-He was named a Fellow of the American Mathematical Society, in the 2022 class of fellows, "for contributions to number theory, including the theory of L-functions associated to modular forms, and arithmetic geometry, and for service to the profession".
+He was named a Member of the Order of Canada in 2024.